EV Rebates & Incentives

 - You plan to own the vehicle for 8–10+ years, where the interest cost embedded in leasing outweighs the tax saving

 For most salaried employees in the 37–45% bracket whose employer supports it, the novated lease route delivers the largest total saving.
-For everyone else, buying outright with cash or a standard car loan and claiming the state stamp duty exemption remains straightforward and avoids lease complexity.
+For everyone else, buying outright with cash or a standard car loan and claiming whatever state duty concession applies in your jurisdiction remains straightforward and avoids lease complexity.

 Supporting articles